New in this version (1.5.4):

 What is Telltale Music Extractor?:

 A program that enables you to rip the music from all games released by Telltale Games.
-To date (August 2017) that includes:
+That includes:

 What do I need to use this?: